craig-davis/craig-davis.github.io/_posts/2023-10-14-Easy-self-rising-flour-biscuits.markdown

 1. Take the remaining dough with the holes and gather it together.
 Don't make a ball though!
 Keep it flat so that the layers that we've made are intact.
 You'll gather into a flat dough by kinda pulling the holes closed.
 Once it's together, cut the dough into quarters, stack them as before, and roll them again.
 This keeps our layers organized.
 1. Repeats cutting the biscuit rounds and reforming until you've used all of the dough.
 1. Use a pastry brush to paint the first half of the melted butter onto the biscuits.
-1. Place into the oven at 425°F for 10 minutes
+1. Place into the oven at 425°F for 10 minutes.
-1. Remove from oven and brush the rest of the butter onto the biscuits
+1. Remove from oven and brush the rest of the butter onto the biscuits.
 1. Bake for 3 more minutes.
 If they aren't as brown as you'd like, add more time.
-1. Remove from the oven and let rest for a few minutes
+1. Remove from the oven and let rest for a few minutes.
 1. Eat them.

 We like them with butter and jam, or with scrambled egg and muenster cheese!